Anyone's death diminishes me,

 Ryan Karazija, 2022, musician whose music was featured in Death Stranding, Arknights

-Pat Karns, 2010, executive at Atari, Fun Games, and Sega
+Pat Karns, 2010, sales executive at Atari, Fun Games, and Sega

 Saki Kaskas, 2016, composer on Need for Speed titles, Sim City 4, Mass Effect 2

-Jasmin Kass, 2018, German game producer and musician
+Jasmin Kassner, 2018, German game programmer, producer and musician; worked on ParaWorld

 Joyce Worley (Katz), 2016, pioneering video game magazine founder and editor